YaronWittenstein/Yaronwittenstein/content/post/relearning-to-type/index.md

 <br/>
 When that crisis emerged I was reading half-way through a book called [Ultralearning][Ultralearning Book Site] in my spare time.
 This book is thought-provocative regarding how to learn more efficiently in less time.
-One of the techniques discussed in the book is going cold-turkey and embracing the accompanied frustrations when facing hurdles.
+One of the techniques discussed in the book is going cold-turkey and embracing the accompanying frustrations when facing hurdles.
 <br/>
 This book definitely gave me sort of confirmation that it's time to discard QWERTY and start Colemak only.
 The other option was to give up the Colemak training and to strengthen my QWERTY again.
-That alternative was out of question.
+That alternative was out of the question.
 <br/><br/>
 I knew it's now or never.
 I've decided I'm all-in.
 <br/>
-As for the _Ultralearning book_, I won't say more in this post but to encourage you go and read it!
+As for the _Ultralearning book_, I won't say more in this post but to encourage you to go and read it!
 <br/><br/>

 ## Making the swap